lsst-sqre/sqr-001/index.rst

    :alt: GitLFS Architecture Diagram

-After `installing <https://git-lfs.github.com>`_ the ``git lfs`` client, a user who having cloned and modified now pushes their Git LFS repo is in fact generating two requests when pushing a file specified in a repo's ``.gitattributes`` as being tracked.
+After `installing <https://git-lfs.github.com>`_ the ``git lfs`` client, a user can commit additions and modifications to LFS-backed data using the normal ``git`` commands.
+The repo's ``.gitattributes`` specifies what files are tracked by Git LFS.
+When the user pushes commits with LFS-tracked data, they are in fact generating two requests.
 The first one goes to the GitHub server and contains a JSON packet that looks something like this:

 .. code-block:: json